 As conditions, guidelines, and best practices continue to evolve, so will our approach to delivering student transportation.
 As a result, the following information is subject to change.
 We encourage you to check back for new information regularly, and to register for our email and text message alerts.

-New registrations are processed as soon as possible, in the order that they are received, however please be aware that it may take up to two weeks for new bussing arrangements to be made.
+New registrations are processed as soon as possible, in the order that they are received, however please be aware that it may take longer than normal for new bussing arrangements to be made.

 If your child is a bus student but you do not intend to use school bus service regularly, we ask that you notify us and opt-out of transportation.